MichaelRWolf/kb-repo/principles/wiki-vs-docs.md

 - being part of a broader Drive ecosystem (sharing, permissions, etc.)

 But it is **not** a wiki:

 - no page tree built into Docs itself
 - no native backlinks
-- no global “wiki page” concept
+- no global "wiki page" concept

 ## How We Adapt